-- 1. Risk assessment shall be conducted to determine whether the risks arising from the handling of absorbents and the storage of CO2 in OCCS system have dealt with effect on personnel, environment, and structural strength or integrity. - 2.
-The risks shall be evaluated using acceptable and recognized risk assessment techniques.
+- 1. Risk assessment shall be conducted to determine whether the risks arising from the handling of absorbents and the storage of CO2 in OCCS system have dealt with effect on personnel, environment, and structural strength or integrity. - The risks shall be evaluated using acceptable and recognized risk assessment techniques.
 The evaluated risks shall be reduced to a reasonable level through elimination or mitigation measures. - 3.
-The subject of risk assessment shall include at least: - (1) Supply, storage, handling and unloading system(if installed) of absorbent - (2) Compression, liquefaction, storage and unloading system of carbon storage system (if installed) - 4.
-Expected risks shall include at least: - (1) Leakage of absorbent - (2) Leakage of CO2
+The subject of risk assessment shall include at least: - (1) Supply, storage, handling and unloading system(if installed) of absorbent - (2) Compression, liquefaction, storage and unloading system of carbon storage system (if installed) - (3) Supply, storage, and handling of refrigerant for carbon dioxide liquefaction system (2024) - 4.
+Expected risks shall include at least:

-- (3) Failure and malfunction of components of carbon capture and storage system - 5.
-When assessing the expected risks, those should be considered at least: - (1) Toxicity, flammability, and explosive properties of absorbent - (2) The asphyxiation of CO2, especially when personnel on board are exposed
+- (1) Leakage of absorbent - (2) Leakage of CO2 - (3) Leakage of refrigerant for carbon dioxide liquefaction system (2024) - (4) Failure and malfunction of components of carbon capture and storage system - 5.
+When assessing the expected risks, those should be considered at least: - (1) Toxicity, flammability properties of absorbent - (2) The asphyxiation of CO2, especially when personnel on board are exposed - (3) Toxicity, flammability properties of refrigerant (2024) - 6.
+The Society may consider the acceptance of relaxations of requirements from Ch.3 to Ch.7 based on the risk assessment.
+(2024)